 Daniel Risch, born in 1978, holds a doctorate in economics.
 He was elected head of government of the Principality of Liechtenstein in March 2021.
 Previously, the politician of the Vaterländische Union (VU) worked as a consultant in e-business, as well as Chief Marketing Officer of the Liechtensteiner Post AG.
 As head of government, he is also finance minister of the small alpine country.

 Born in 1962, he joined CRM market leader and cloud provider Salesforce in 2007 after working at Boole and Babbage, Veritas Software and Symantec.
-He is now Executive Vice President Sales and responsible for the Salesforce business in Germany and Austria.
-Schreiner also supports various projects in the areas of education and integration and is specifically committed to improving education in STEM subjects.
+There he is now responsible for strategic management and development as well as key account business in Germany and Austria.
+Schreiner also supports various projects in the areas of education and integration, and is specifically committed to improving education in STEM subjects.

 Markus Söder almost became the CDU/CSU's candidate for chancellor in 2021, when he would have had a good chance of succeeding Angela Merkel.
 Many in the CDU are still mourning the missed opportunity.
 In the CSU, whose chairman the Franconian from Nuremberg has been since 2019, anyway.
 But Söder has also always stated that the office of Minister President in the Free State of Bavaria was his life's goal.
 He achieved that on March 16, 2018; since then, his profile and influence have been increasing nationwide.
 Politically, Söder is always good for a surprise, and the next one is sure to come soon.